-Consumers are finally off their low-fat kick and clamoring for full-fat dairy products like yogurt, say market experts.
+Consumers are finally off their low-fat kick and clamoring for full-fat yogurt and other non-skim dairy products, say market experts.
 And that’s a good thing for our health.

-“We still sell plenty of nonfat and low-fat dairy products, but the growth has come from whole-fat dairy products,” says Errol Schweizer, executive grocery coordinator at Whole Foods Market Inc., tells the Wall Street Journal.
+“We still sell plenty of nonfat and low-fat dairy products, but the growth has come from whole-fat dairy products,” Errol Schweizer, executive grocery coordinator at Whole Foods Market Inc., tells the Wall Street Journal.
 “A lot of customers have been going toward minimally processed dairy products, and that includes products that have the fat left in.”
+Why the switch?

 Fage Total, 7-oz container

 The best yogurts have a sugar-to-protein ratio of about 1:1.
 The worst?
 About 5:1.
 Fortunately, most full-fat yogurts are higher in protein and lower in sugar than their fat-free counterparts.
 But Greek yogurts like Fage have an undeniable edge; for roughly the same amount of calories, full-fat Greek yogurt has double the protein and far less sugar.
 The plain version is perfect for blending with fat-blasting fruits, using this mouth-watering recipe for the best-ever weight-loss smoothie.